Today’s all about making a burlap Dog Christmas Stocking for your pup(s)!

 The gift tags were $2.97 and included sisal twine, and the painters pen in gold was $1.97, for a grand total of $9.88 + tax.

 Feed Pet Purveyor sends their smaller products out in their signature Burlap bags.
-I kept mine because I loved the rustic look and knew I’d be repurposing it at some point in time.
+I kept mine because I loved the rustic look and knew I’d be repurposing it at some point.

 How to Make The Dog Christmas Stockings: 5 Easy Steps